← My Novel Podcast

 Marcus

 Thanks for having me, Sarah.
-This is one of those rare books that gets more relevant every year.
+This is one of those novels that gets more relevant every year.

 Sarah